 - You should not be showing your teeth on your visa photo.
 YES, you can’t grin!

-- If you have any further question or unsure regarding your visa application, or documents, ask away!
+- If you have any further questions or are unsure regarding your visa application or documents, ask away!
 The German embassy is only one mail away.

-In this section, I will try to answer the common questions I usually get and heard from people, alongside the answers and based on personal experiences and careful selective research.
+In this section, I will try to answer the common questions I usually get and hear from people, alongside the answers and based on personal experiences and careful selective research.